Michele Campanelli-Erwin. President and Founder

 Dream Destination: Paris

-In spite of her lifelong physical limitations due to Muscular Dystrophy, Tamie grew up fortunate enough to travel to some of the most beautiful places on earth — including Italy, to visit family.
-Unfortunately, as her disease has progressed, it has become increasingly difficult and unsafe for her to travel in recent years.
-And while she loves making other people’s travel dreams come true and travels vicariously through them with each trip she helps plan and book, she has a dream and vision for the future of air travel – a future that does not exclude those with a severe disability.
-As a member of All Wheels Up, Tamie is excited to help make that dream a reality.
+In spite of her lifelong physical limitations due to Muscular Dystrophy, during her younger, ambulatory years, Tamie grew up fortunate enough to travel to some of the most beautiful places across the country, as well as trips overseas to visit family in Italy.
+Unfortunately, as her disease has progressed with age, it has become both impossible and unsafe for her to travel by plane.
+As Development and Fundraising Coordinator for All Wheels Up, Tamie looks forward to the future of safe and accessible air travel — a future that does not exclude those with a severe disability who wish to travel for either school, business, medical necessity or pleasure.

 Dream Destination: Santorini, Sicily and Paris